 Episodes 14-20 of Second Half of Life Podcast are Short Episodes, 1-8 Minutes Long, on Different Elder Law Topics

 A series of seven short episodes ranging in length of just over a minute to just under nine minutes make up Episodes 14-20 of the Second Half of Life Podcast.
 The series of brief episodes are excerpts from a virtual happy hour event, "Wine & Wills," originally held on July 22, 2020, featuring Attorney Landon Hodges and Long-Term Care Planner Kristin Daugherty.
 In this short series, Landon and Kristin discuss what happens if you die without a will, a few specific topics relating to Powers of Attorney and trusts, and advantages of pre-planning for long-term care costs as opposed to waiting until a crisis hits.

-This episode is an audio recording of a virtual seminar originally presented on June 10, 2020.
-This and other episodes of the Second Half of Life podcast can be accessed on the Steinbacher, Goodall & Yurchak website, as well as on several podcast directories.
+Links to each individual episode are below, and they can also be found, along with all other episodes of the Second Half of Life Podcast, on the Steinbacher, Goodall & Yurchak website, as well as on several podcast directories.
 The podcast is also available on most podcast platforms, including Apple Podcasts, Spotify, TuneIn + Alexa, iHeartRadio, Stitcher, Podcast Addict, Google Podcasts, Podchaser, Deezer, Listen Notes, Bullhorn, Overcast, Pocket Casts, Castro and Castbox.